LightningCreations/LCLib-CXX/docs/FullSpecification.md

 2. In addition to macros defined above, the implementation may define any other *unspecified* macros which start with the name `LCLIB_CXX_`.

 3. A program shall not define any macro that starts with `LCLIB_CXX_`, except that the program may define the macro `LCLIB_CXX_DEBUG`.
+No diagnostic required.

 ### §2.1 C++ Standard in Use